 Let’s see some of the example of how blockchain changes the stake holder’s business model with Blockchain healthcare.

 Pharma companies: With Blockchain platform in place it will be possible for pharma companies to collect data in real-time that will allow them to offer a vast array of medical products and treatments which are specifically customized for the patients.

 Pharmacies: Blockchain will make the pharmacies’ job easy as they will have all the data available top them.

-From these data they can give effectively guide the patients as to how they must take the drug.
+From these data, they can effectively guide the patients as to how they must take the drug.

 Healthcare professionals: All the healthcare professionals whether the doctor or nurses can easily access the patient’s data related to their condition.